bn-l/blog/content/posts/CSS-variables-to-change-styles-using-props.md

 ---
-title: 'CSS Variables to Change Styles Using React Props'
+title: 'Use CSS Variables to style react components on demand'
 date: 2024-04-14T16:40:14+10:00
 draft: false
-description: Creating modular styled components without css-in-js.
+description: No css-in-js needed, no libraries, locally scoped.
+Perfect for creating tree-shakeable component libraries.
 # used to set cover photo and open graph photo:
 images:
     - ./images/default-cover.png